Measures#

 Education, training and information

-Activities aimed at providing environmental education, training and information.
+Activities aimed at providing general environmental education or training and disseminating environmental information not elsewhere classified.

 CEPA 9.4